-Students Surveyed: 5 year olds

-When Surveyed: October

-Type of Assessment: Formative

-Purpose: The Kindergarten Readiness Survey is a tool used by the division to ascertain kindergarten teacher perceptions of student readiness levels for kindergarten.
+Students Surveyed: 5 year olds When Surveyed: October Type of Assessment: Formative perceptions of student readiness levels for kindergarten.
 Teachers evaluate each student's entering skill level in the following areas: motor skills, self-help skills, social skills, language skills and general readiness.
 Parents are asked to provide information indicating any school experiences prior to kindergarten.
 Readiness levels are scored for each student and provided to teachers.
 The data is used to determine student progress and interventions teachers need to focus on in the classroom.